tcotav/chefdk_getting_started/Notes.md

 So we need to try to install a different version of java.
 We probably should've done this at the start, but we were lazy.
 So, first we go to the chef cookbook community site and look up java.

 Community Cookbook site link to [Java Cookbook](http://community.opscode.com/cookbooks/java).
 This is scenic and all that.
-Some pictures of funny looking people over in the right hand column.
+Some pictures of funny looking people over in the right hand column of the page.
+Get past that.
 We want to look at [this cookbook on github](http://community.opscode.com/cookbooks/java).

 (this is a hoot, isn't it?)

-On the java cookbook github page, scroll down to the README.md.
-There we find the usage that we're looking for.
+On the [java cookbook github page](http://community.opscode.com/cookbooks/java), scroll down to the README.md.
+There we find the usage that we're looking for to grab openjdk version 7.
 There's all kinds of stuff there that we could configure, but all we really want is `openjdk` version `7`.

 in the `Attributes` section, we find attributes that match what we want.
 They are:

-    node['java']['install_flavor'] = 'openjdk'    # this is the default, but humor me node['java']['jdk_version'] = '7'
+    node['java']['install_flavor'] = 'openjdk'    # this is the default, but humor me.  let's be EXPLICIT! node['java']['jdk_version'] = '7'

 Ok, great.
 We've got those, but where do they go in our recipe?
 We need to put them into the file that doesn't exist -- `attributes/default.rb`

-So we create it in the root of the jdemo cookbook directory and put those two lines into it.
+So we create that directory path and then that file in the root of the jdemo cookbook directory and put those two lines into it.

+`mkdir attributes`

+`vim attributes/default.rb` # or whatever text editor you use .  paste in the above text though.

 Check any outstanding changes into git.

 ok, let's try that again with the convert